sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ### Truncation

 When truncating, you search for the stem of a word to include different endings.
-Usually, the truncation mark is an asterisk (*).
-Child* will give you hits on child, children, childish, childhood, etc.
+Usually, the truncation mark is an asterisk(\*).
+Child(\*) will give you hits on child, children, childish, childhood, etc.

 ### Keyword searching

 Subject-specific databases often contain subject dictionaries (also called thesaurus), with a list of standardized subject terms used to describe the content of documents.
-If you search applying standardized subject terms, you will get hits on all documents marked with this term.
+If you apply standardized subject terms in your search, you will get hits on all documents marked with this term.
 For example, documents in the database that deal with primary school, get the subject term primary school even if the author has used other terms (junior school, elementary school, grade school, etc.) It may be worthwhile to identify subject terms that cover your topic area.
 In health sciences, Medical Subject Headings (MeSH) is the most well-known glossary, and it is used in several health sciences databases.

 ## Combine search terms

-Once you have found all the relevant keywords for your search, you need to think about how to combine them.
+Once you have found relevant keywords for your search, you need to think about how to combine them.
 In most databases, you can combine keywords in three different ways: AND, OR, and NOT.
 This is called searching with Boolean operators.

 ### Combining search terms using AND